foldedwave/gitbook_test/test.md

 This will create a new transaction and attempt to verify that the card account exists with the Acquirer.
-The transaction will result in no transfer of funds and no hold on any funds on the Cardholder’s account.
+The transaction will result in no transfer of funds and no hold on any funds on the Cardholder's account.
 It cannot be captured and will not be settled.
 The transaction **amount** must always be zero.